 What constitutes the key components of vanilla estate planning?

 Vanilla estate planning centers around tools like wills, trusts, living wills, healthcare proxies, and powers of attorney.
-These components ensure effective asset management, clear instructions for medical care if an individual is incapacitated, and designation of a trusted individual to act on the planner’s behalf in medical, legal, and financial matters.
+These components ensure effective asset management, clear instructions for medical care if an individual is incapacitated, and the designation of a trusted individual to act on the planner’s behalf in medical, legal, and financial matters.

 What are the main objectives of vanilla estate planning?